 Necrosis is a biological term that refers to the destruction of one or several cells of a living animal.
 It results in a decomposition or inflammatory reaction of the surrounding cells and tissue.

-Eventually, the decomposition of the cells release a protein and the whitish part is seen around the tail of the cherry shrimps.
-Muscular Necrosis mainly occur due to wrong water parameters, Myxosporidien or from a bacterial infection.
-Also lack of oxygen, sudden swing in the pH, not enough nutrition can lead to this disease.
+Eventually, the decomposition of the cells releases a protein, and the whitish part is seen around the tail of the cherry shrimp.
+Muscular Necrosis mainly occurs due to wrong water parameters, Myxosporidien, or bacterial infection.
+Also, lack of oxygen, sudden pH swings, and insufficient nutrition can lead to this disease.

 Symptoms